validatedpatterns/docs/devsecops/devel-cluster.md

 ### Designate the new cluster as a devel site

 Now that ACM is no longer deploying the devel applications everywhere, we need to explicitly indicate that the new cluster has the devel role.
-If you haven't tagged the cluster as `clustergroup=devel` then we can do that here.
+If you haven't tagged the cluster as `clusterGroup=devel` then we can do that here.

 We do this by adding the label referenced in the managedSite's `clusterSelector`.